 Our Unique Perspective

-Since 2004, IT Jobs Watch has published a unique, demand-side view of the digital and information technology employment landscape.
-Our goal is to provide a comprehensive and accurate survey of the prevailing UK job market conditions.
+Since 2004, IT Jobs Watch has published a unique, demand-side view of the UK digital and information technology employment landscape.
+The website is built on a commitment to open data and analysis.
+All published statistics and insights are released under a Creative Commons licence and recalculated on a daily basis.

 - Headline job market statistics and indicators